-Since establishing a much needed large studio, I have been focusing on creating an extensive body of work.
-My experience has brought me closer to my academic studies and has lead me to create more elaborate compositions which combine figurative and still life elements.
-In addition, I continue to indulge my fascination in art by observing and studying Old Renaissance Masters.
+“Since establishing a much needed large studio, I have been focusing on creating an extensive body of work in two areas.
+One area has brought me closer to my academic studies and has lead me to create more elaborate compositions, which combine figurative and nature or still life elements.”

-My work is about experiencing beauty, discovery, and curiosity.
+“My work is about experiencing beauty, discovery, and curiosity.
 Beauty is captured through light and darkness and the way shadows falls.
 My paintings recreate an imagined narrative; a place where subjects are able to travel through varied levels of reality and enter liminal space.
 They explore fearlessly and challenge themselves.
-Quite, careful, observation has taught me to take great pleasure in arranging spontaneous pairings and overlooked subject matter, all which have enabled me to invent a whole new genre.”
+Quiet, careful, observation has taught me to take great pleasure in using overlooked subject matter, all which have enabled me to invent a whole new genre.”